pelld/pelld.github.io/_posts/2016-02-01-Acronyms in Latex.md

 title: Acronyms and Abbreviations in Latex
 ---

-It is possible to use a package to control this abbreviations and acronyms in Latex.
-The abbreviations are defined once within the .tex file and then referenced in the text similar to for instance a table.
+It is possible to use a package to control the abbreviations and acronyms in Latex.
+The abbreviations are defined once within the .tex file and then referenced in the text similar to, for instance, a table.
 This means that the first time a name appears it is written in full then is abbreviatied in subsequent appearances.

 ```
 \documentclass{article}